-System Control: The Model 145 is operated, monitored, and controlled via the system control panel on the 3145 Processing Unit, and via a 3210-1 or 3215 console printerkeyboard.
+System Control: The Model 145 is operated, monitored, and controlled through the system control panel on the 3145 or 3145-3 Processing Unit, and through a 3210 or 3215 Console Printer-Keyboard Model 1.

 Console File: The console file, located under the operator's console table, is the initial microprogram loading (IMPL) device for the system.
-The file provides all microcode, on removable disks, for the system.
-Each disk contains a full control-storage load of system microcode.
-Disks supplied with the system provide the required microcode for system operation, emulators, diagnostics, and any other required microprogram material to be loaded into control storage.
+The file provides all microcode, on removable diskettes, for the system.
+Diskettes supplied with the system provide the required microcode for system operation, emulators, diagnostics, and any other required microprogram material to be loaded into control storage.